volt-protocol/ethereum-credit-guild/credit.md

   * upon unstaking, the credit limit is also reduced
   * staked `GUILD` holders earn a share of the interest paid under the terms they vote for

-* anyone can mint and borrow credit tokens from a `LendingTerm` with an available credit limit by providing the requisite collateral
+* anyone can mint and borrow credit tokens from an unexpired `LendingTerm` with an available credit limit by providing the requisite collateral

 * anyone can repay anyone's debt at any time
   * when the loan is repaid, part of the interest is paid to those those `GUILD` holders staking on that loan's terms, the rest along with the principal is burnt

 * anyone can call a loan by paying the call fee (in the borrowed token, deducted from the borrower's debt and burnt)
   * this initiates the call period during which the borrower is free to repay

 * anyone can liquidate a loan after the call period has passed, repaying all or part of the debt and receiving all or part of the collateral depending on auction results
   * in the event of a partial repayment, the loss is deducted from the surplus buffer, with any further loss marked down for all holders of the relevant credit token

+* anyone can stake `CREDIT` tokens in the gauge and vote for a bond term
+  * they can only withdraw if there is unutilized liquidity, otherwise they can pay the call fee

 And that's it!
 More detail on each of these can be found below.